debamitra/debs-journal/learning-karpathy.md

 ## Math is Hard (and so is AI)

-I have been struggling with the basics of mathematics for a while now.
-I created endless plans using ChatGPT, tried following them, got lost or bored after a while, stopped, then restarted all over again.
-Each time, it felt like I had made no progress at all.
+I have been struggling with basics of Mathematics and learning Math for a while now.
+I have created endless plans using chatGPT and other llms, tried following them, got lost or bored after a while, stopped then restarted all over again and each time, it feels like I have made no progress at all.

-A couple of months ago, I decided I wanted to learn neural networks from Andrej Karpathy's Zero to Hero series, but with a different approach this time.
-Before jumping in, I created a prerequisites list of math concepts, linked them to Khan Academy tutorials and went through them one by one.
-Concepts like limits, slope, derivatives, the chain rule, partial derivatives and gradients were ticked off.
-I felt like I understood them.
-I could follow along, solve the exercises.
-I felt confident and certain.
-But then I would come back after a while and think.. "what is a slope again?"
+2 months ago, I decided I wanted to learn about NNs from Karpathy’s Zero to Hero series.
+Before jumping in, I created a pre-requisite list of math concepts, linked them to Khan Academy tutorials and went through them one by one.
+Basics of calculus.
+Concepts like Limit, Slope, Derivative, Chain Rule  Partial Derivatives, Gradients etc were ticked off one by one.
+I felt like I understood them, and then came back and was like..."What is a Slope again?"

-I eventually finished my "Math for Karpathy" list and started the first video: an intro to neural networks using `micrograd`.
-I broke it down into 15 minutes a day over 10 days.
-And wow, it actually made sense.
+I eventually finished my "Math for Karpathy" list and started the first video , introduction to NN using micrograd.
+And wow, did it make sense now.

-Some days, it felt super clear.
-Karpathy shows how a mathematical expression is built using simple Python code and how at each point, its partial derivative is calculated.
-Each derivative just measures how a small change at that point affects the final output.

-Other days, I am lost again.
-What is a gradient?
-What does `zip()` even do?

-At one point, I realized I wasn’t getting gradients at all.
-The 3D analogy of walking up a hill and choosing a direction just confused me more.
-I kept asking ChatGPT, sharing whatever half-baked understanding I had, and letting it correct me again and again until something finally clicked.

-The idea of partial derivatives and gradients started to make more sense when I began thinking of a derivative as sensitivity — how fast the output of a function changes with respect to its inputs.
-That framing helped me connect the math to what the code was actually doing.

-As I spend more time in the Math World, I start marveling at the beauty of it.
-Mathematics isn't just about memorizing formulas.
-It's more like entering a world defined by rules.
-In that world, one explores and finds what is true.
-Intuition and logic work hand in hand. e.g When I was trying to understand the Chain Rule, why multiplying derivatives works, Karpathy’s analogy made it click.
-If a cyclist is going twice as fast as a walker, and a car is going four times as fast as the cyclist, the car is going eight times faster than the walker (2 X 4).
-That’s the chain rule.

-Maybe learning math isn't about knowing everything perfectly.
-Maybe it's about becoming comfortable in a space that once felt scary.
-Its about recognizing patterns and discovering ideas and making sense of them.
+The idea seems to be  that neural nets are nothing but a mathematical expression or function which maps inputs to outputs.
+We train it with example inputs and expected outputs to fit a function to the  data.
+Then use that learned function to give us predicted output for new inputs.
+Thats what I understood till now.

+I struggled with back propagation.
+What exactly was it.
+Karpathy manually built an expression using classes and objects where each operand was a data point.
+Then calculated the partial derivative of final output with respect to each of the nodes.
+All of these together was the gradient of the expression, And then created a loss function and generated a value.
+Now the objective became to reduce the loss by tweaking the weights and biases.Tweak in what way and why?
+Use the gradient no.s and increase or decrease the weights and biases to get an output closer and closer to the target output.
+Multiple iterations gives the desired parameterized function  which is then ready to predict outputs given new inputs.

+So that was a tiny little neural network which I am trying to understand intuitively first.
+Then more rigourously with time.

+Math, is challenging, hard to stick to over time.
+But I understand that even consistency doesnt have to be perfect.
+Learning can be approached as a world of exploration and knowledge building thats fun and satisfying in a particular way.

 I am not "good" at math.
 But I feel happy when I am inside that world, discovering and learning slowly.